 Ralph de Betham, was a benefactor to Furness Abbey during the reign of Henry II.
 Ralph de Bethum was listed in the Assize Rolls of Northumberland in 1279; Robert de Bethum, was listed in the Yorkshire Poll Tax Rolls of 1379; and Stephen Betham, was listed in the Feet of Fines for Essex in 1541.

-Important Dates for the Bethoomb family
+Early History of the Bethoomb family

 This web page shows only a small excerpt of our Bethoomb research.
 Another 88 words (6 lines of text) covering the years 1320, 1599, 1632, 1659, 1665, 1684, 1642 and 1709 are included under the topic Early Bethoomb History in all our PDF Extended History products and printed products wherever possible.